solarwinds/solarwinds-snap-agent-docker/README.md

  SWISNAP_ENABLE_APACHE          | Set this to `true` to enable the Apache plugin.
  SWISNAP_ENABLE_ELASTICSEARCH   | Set this to `true` to enable the Elasticsearch plugin.
  SWISNAP_ENABLE_KUBERNETES      | Set this to `true` to enable the Kubernetes plugin.
 Enabling this option on the DaemonSet will cause replication of Kubernetes metrics where the replication count is the number of pods with Kubernetes collection enabled minus one.
 Typically Kubernetes collection is only enabled on the Deployment asset.
  SWISNAP_ENABLE_KUBERNETES_LOGS | Set this to `true` to enable the default Kubernetes logs collector/forwarder.
-To enable this proper RBAC role have to be set (done for Deployment form this repo).
+To enable this proper RBAC role have to be set (done for Deployment from this repo).
  SWISNAP_ENABLE_NGINX           | Set this to `true` to enable the Nginx plugin.
 If enabled the following ENV vars are required to be set:<br>*NGINX_STATUS_URI* - one, or multiple space-separeted link(s) to Nginx stub_status URI.
  SWISNAP_ENABLE_NGINX_PLUS      | Set this to `true` to enable the Nginx Plus plugin.
 If enabled the following ENV vars are required to be set:<br>*NGINX_PLUS_STATUS_URI* - one, or multiple space-separeted link(s) to ngx_http_status_module or status URI.
  SWISNAP_ENABLE_NGINX_PLUS_API  | Set this to `true` to enable the Nginx Plus Api plugin.
 If enabled the following ENV vars are required to be set:<br>*NGINX_PLUS_STATUS_URI* - one, or multiple space-separeted link(s) to Nginx API URI.